jorgegv/rage1/doc/DATAGEN.md

   * `NAME`: the name of the song.
 It must be a valid C identifier (in short: letters, numbers and `_`)
   * `FILE`: the path of the song file

+* `TRACKER_FXTABLE`: specifies a tracker sound effects table to be used for the game, in Arkos 2 format (`.aks`).
+Again, make sure you configure correctly your Arkos Tracker 2 directory.
+Arguments:
+  * `FILE`: the path of the sound FX file

 # FLOWGEN